 CAR ACCIDENT LAWYERS MN – TEXTING CAUSES FATALITY

-The Star Tribune recently reported about a woman who was reaching for her cellphone when she caused a fatal four-car crash in May, according to charges filed Tuesday.
-The woman was charged in Ramsey County MN District Court with two counts of criminal vehicular operation.
+The Star Tribune recently reported about a woman who was reaching for her cellphone when she caused a fatal four-car crash.
+The woman was charged in Ramsey County MN District Court with two counts of criminal vehicular operation because she was texting while driving.
 The crash occurred on May 1 on northbound Interstate 35W in New Brighton.
-Our car accident lawyers in MN have represented many people seriously injured or the family of people killed in this type of situation.
+Our car accident lawyers in MN have represented many people seriously injured or the family of people killed in this type of tragic situation.

 According to the criminal complaint the defendant was driving north on the Minnesota interstate when she received a text from her daughter.
 She had earlier texted her children saying that she was picking them up after 2 p.m.
-She picked her phone off her dash and read a text message from her daughter that said, “Okay.”
+The woman picked her phone off her dash and read a text message from her daughter that said, “Okay.”
 She tried to put the phone back, but dropped it instead.
-She was reaching for it when she slammed into the back of a Honda Fit in front of her.
-She told police she could not recall whether she braked before the crash.
+As she was reaching for it, she slammed into the back of a Honda Fit in front of her.
+She told police she could not recall whether she braked before the serious car crash.

 The drivers of the other two vehicles told police that they were at a full stop when the crash occurred.
+There is no questions that texting while driving was the cause of this crash.
 The SUV driver told police she hadn’t moved for three minutes.
-The Minnesota State Patrol’s crash reconstruction showed that the woman was driving between 68 to 80 miles an hour at the time of the crash.
+The Minnesota State Patrol’s crash reconstruction showed that the texting driver was driving between 68 to 80 miles an hour at the time of the crash.
 This was a tragic fatal car accident that will affect many lives for years to come.

 MN CAR ACCIDENT LAWYERS PAM ROCHLIN AND DAVID ROCHLIN